BlowMindStyle/BlowMindStyle/Tutorial/Docs/Part0_preparingTheProject.md

 # 0. Preparing the project

-The repository contains the project `Starter` for which tutorial was written.
-The project has 2 dependencies:
+The repository contains the projects in the folder **Tutorial/Starters** for which this tutorial was written.
+These projects have 2 dependencies:
 - local `BlowMindStyle` swift package
 - remote `SnapKit` swift package for convinient UI layout